 The Early Years in the USSR

-Born in Leningrad (now St. Petersburg), Tchivzhel (pronounced CHIV-GEL) graduated from the Leningrad Conservatoire with the highest distinction in the areas of piano and conducting, and completed three more years of postgraduate study at the Conservatoire’s Higher Academy of Music in the prestigious conducting classes of Arvid Jansons.
+Son of the Violinist of the Mariinsky Theater of Opera and Ballet and concert organist, Edvard Tchivzhel was born in Leningrard (now St. Petersburg, Russia).
+He graduated from the Leningrad Conservatoire with the highest distinction in the areas of piano and conducting, and completed three more years of postgraduate study at the Conservatoire’s Higher Academy of Music in the prestigious conducting classes of Arvid Jansons.
 While still a student, Tchivzhel scored a remarkable success by winning the Third Soviet Conductor’s Competition in Moscow.
 He worked as Assistant Conductor to the legendary conductor Yevgeni Mravinsky with the St. Petersburg Philharmonic Orchestra from 1974 until 1977.
-By the late 1970s, Tchivzhel appeared as permanent guest conductor with the Leningrad Philharmonic and conducted the Moscow Philharmonic, the Moscow Radio Symphony Orchestra, Leningrad’s Kirov Theatre of Opera and Ballet, as well as many other orchestras throughout the former U.S.S.R.
+By the late 1970s, Tchivzhel appeared as permanent guest conductor with the Leningrad Philharmonic and conducted the Moscow Philharmonic, the Moscow Radio Symphony Orchestra, Leningrad’s Kirov Theatre of Opera and Ballet, as well as many other orchestras throughout the former USSR.
 In 1973, Tchivzhel became Music Director and Principal Conductor of the Karelian Symphony Orchestra of National Television and Radio, a position he held until 1991.
+Maestro has been awarded the ranks of “Honored Artist of the Republic of Karelia” and “Honored Artist of the Russian Federation”.

 In the 1980s, Tchivzhel’s career achieved international status with appearances in England, Germany, the Czech Republic, Poland, Romania, Scandinavia, Australia and New Zealand, where he served as Artistic Advisor for the Auckland Philharmonic.
-In 1986, he became the chief conductor of the Umeå Sinfonietta, Sweden, and frequently performed with the symphony orchestras of Helsinborg, Malmö and Norrköpping.
+In 1986, he was appointed the Music Director and Chief Conductor of the Umeå Sinfonietta and the Norlands Opera, Sweden, and frequently performed with the symphony orchestras of Helsinborg, Malmö and Norrköpping.
+In 1998, he debuted with the Stockholm Philharmonic.
+In 1992, 1996, and 2000, Tchivzhel served with the Sydney International Piano Competition as the Conductor and Member of the Jury.

 Defection from the USSR